-- For the most up to date CDC guidance click here.
-The CDC has also updated its infection prevention and control guidance for patients with suspected or confirmed COVID-19 in health care settings.
-(4/13/20) (New) - The CDC announced new recommendations for cleaning and disinfecting your facility.
-(4/14/20) (New) - CDC released new guidance on Decontamination and Reuse of Filtering Facepiece Respirators.
+- For the most up to date CDC guidance click here. - The CDC updated their interim guidelines for collecting, handling, and testing clinical specimens from persons for COVID-19.
+(4/16/20) (New) - Clinicians who have identified a potential PUI should immediately notify their state or local health department.
+Local and state public health staff will determine if the person is a PUI and whether testing for COVID-19 is indicated. - This guidance provides information for clinicians on how to collect, store, and ship specimens appropriately, including during afterhours or on weekends/holidays.
+The updated guidance clarifies specimen collection procedures for all swab types and aligns with other respiratory disease specimen collection guidelines. - The CDC released a presentation that includes guidance on management of COVID-19 in correctional and detention facilities.
+(4/15/20) (New) - The CDC announced new recommendations for cleaning and disinfecting your facility, and also updated their guidance on what to do if you are sick.
+(4/14/20) - The CDC updated its infection prevention and control guidance for patients with suspected or confirmed COVID-19 in health care settings.
+And: - New guidance on Decontamination and Reuse of Filtering Facepiece Respirators.
 This document summarizes research about decontamination of FFRs before reuse.
-(4/13/20)
+(4/13/20). - New has updated guidance for dental settings.
+(4/13/20) - The CDC has launched a new COVID-19 surveillance webpage which includes links to all of the COVID-19 surveillance systems and other data sources CDC is using to track COVID-19 activity.
+(4/13/20) - The CDC announced last Thursday an extension of its "No Sail" order for all cruise ships for at least 100 days.
+(4/9/20) - The CDC released new guidance (4/9/20) advising that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.

-(New) - The CDC has posted updated dental setting guidance to inform dentists and their patients.
-(4/13/20) (New) - The CDC has launched a new COVID-19 surveillance webpage which includes links to all of the COVID-19 surveillance systems and other data sources CDC is using to track COVID-19 activity.
-The page includes information about COVID-19-related cases, hospitalization rates, mortality, and laboratory testing, as well as data visualizations based on the latest CDC publications, such as Morbidity and Mortality Weekly Reports (MMWRs).
-(4/13/20) (New) - The CDC has also updated their guidance on what to do if you are sick.
-(4/14/20) (New) - The CDC announced last Thursday an extension of its "No Sail" order for all cruise ships for at least 100 days. - The CDC released new guidance (4/9/20) advising that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.
-A potential exposure means being a household contact or having close contact within 6 feet of an individual with confirmed or suspected COVID-19.
-The timeframe for having contact with an individual includes the period of time of 48 hours before the individual became symptomatic. - The CDC issued (4/7/20) guidance for businesses and buildings on how to ensure that water systems are safe to use after prolonged shutdowns. - The CDC updated (4/7/20) its personal protection equipment (PPE) burn rate calculator to help health care providers plan and optimize the use of PPE response to COVID-19. - The CDC has released a report (4/7/20) on COVID-19 illness in children which includes topline findings on diagnosing and treating children with COVID-19. - HHS announced (4/6/20) that the CDC would provide \$186 million in funding to state and local jurisdictions to respond to COVID-19. - For pharmacy staff, the CDC has posted information on strategies to minimize risk of exposure. - The Centers for Disease Control and Prevention announced on Friday its recommendation that everyone use a simple cloth over one's face to slow the spread of the virus.
-The cloth does not need to be a face mask (or N95) and can be fashioned from household items.
+The timeframe for having contact with an individual includes the period of time of 48 hours before the individual became symptomatic.

-- The CDC updated its recommendations (4/3/20) on optimizing the supply of PPE. - The CDC also released guidance on the collection and submission of postmortem specimens from deceased person with COVID-19, and last week multiple new areas of information was posted on: health care providers and pregnant women; pediatric providers and children; what law enforcement need to know; what school administrators need to know; and PPE for individuals caring for a COVID-19 patients.
+- The CDC issued (4/7/20) guidance for businesses and buildings on how to ensure that water systems are safe to use after prolonged shutdowns. - The CDC updated (4/7/20) its personal protection equipment (PPE) burn rate calculator to help health care providers plan and optimize the use of PPE response to COVID-19. - The CDC has released a report (4/7/20) on COVID-19 illness in children which includes topline findings on diagnosing and treating children with COVID-19. - HHS announced (4/6/20) that the CDC would provide \$186 million in funding to state and local jurisdictions to respond to COVID-19. - The Centers for Disease Control and Prevention announced its recommendation that everyone use a simple cloth over one's face to slow the spread of the virus.
+The cloth does not need to be a face mask (or N95) and can be fashioned from household items. - The CDC updated its recommendations (4/3/20) on optimizing the supply of PPE. - The CDC also released guidance on the collection and submission of postmortem specimens from deceased person with COVID-19, and last week multiple new areas of information was posted on: health care providers and pregnant women; pediatric providers and children; what law enforcement need to know; what school administrators need to know; and PPE for individuals caring for a COVID-19 patients.